 When deciding when to, or how to, use parentheses, an editor will first determine how important the information is to the sentence.
 At an initial glance, the rules for how to use parentheses may seem confusing, but they are relatively straightforward.
 You can find more information at http://www.ehow.com/how_4516252_use-parenthesis-writing.html.

-Unlike Em dashes – that emphasize the words they mark – parentheses mainly enclose information that is not vital to a sentence.
-(Dashes emphasize, parenthesis deemphasize.)
+Unlike em dashes—which emphasize the words they mark—parentheses mainly enclose information that is not vital to a sentence.
+(Dashes emphasize, parentheses de-emphasize.)
 Regardless of the text within the parentheses, the sentence must still make sense if you delete them and everything inside.

-Punctuation varies according to use since both incomplete and complete sentences can reside happily within parentheses.
-If the sentence starts with an opening parenthesis, or the parentheses surround a complete sentence, an editor will put the terminal punctuation mark.
-That is a period, question mark, or exclamation point, inside the closing parenthesis.
+Punctuation varies according to use, since both incomplete and complete sentences can reside happily within parentheses.
+If the sentence starts with an opening parenthesis, or the parentheses surround a complete sentence, an editor will put the terminal punctuation mark—the period, question mark, or exclamation point—inside the closing parenthesis.